svenkreiss/svenkreiss.github.io/content/dvds-js-v0.1.0.md

 ## Features

-Some features that are implemented so far:

-* special merge algorithms for nested arrays and objects (e.g. arrays in side of objects inside of arrays inside of an object)
+* special merge algorithms for nested arrays and objects (e.g. arrays inside of objects inside of arrays inside of an object)
-* commit hash is built over the commit's data, but also over the entire parent-tree which means that the commit id validates the parent-tree (as in git)
+* commit hash is built over the commit's data, but also over the entire parent-tree which means that the commit id can validate the parent-tree
+* a repository exposes the `data` member that behaves like a normal js variable (e.g. can be used in `angular.js` directly)
+* visualization (currently only `CommitGraph`) is factored into its own submodule `visualize`
+* unit tests run with `Jasmine` and `Karma`, `jscs` is used to check code style, `uglify` is used to build min version and automation is done with `grunt`